bobeu/learna/PROGRESS.md

 # Learna Project Rebuild Documentation

 ## Overview
-This document contains all the changes, implementations, and responses made during the complete rebuild of the Learna project landing page.
-The rebuild focused on creating a modern, mobile-compatible landing page with dark/light theme support, AI tutor integration, and blockchain campaign display.
+This document contains all the changes, implementations, and responses made during the complete rebuild of the Learna project including landing page.
+The rebuild focused on creating a modern, mobile-compatible project with dark/light theme support, AI tutor integration, GoodDollar integration and blockchain campaign display.

 ## Table of Contents
 1. [Project Progress Tracking](#project-progress-tracking)